With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Human Service Center Rochelle is a methadone treatment center in Peoria, Illinois situated at 3420 North Rochelle Lane, 61654 zip code.
-Human Service Center Rochelle provides methadone maintenance, suboxone prescription and buprenorphine maintenance.
-Also, Human Service Center Rochelle provides case management.
+Human Service Center Rochelle is a methadone clinic in Peoria, IL situated in Peoria County at 3420 North Rochelle Lane, 61654 zip code area that also includes suboxone treatment services.
+Human Service Center Rochelle provides suboxone prescription, methadone maintenance and buprenorphine maintenance.
+In addition, Human Service Center Rochelle offers case management.
 Human Service Center Rochelle includes opioid treatment for young adults and adults.

 Call (866) 434-2077 for 24/7 help with treatment.